michaelangeloio/does-it-throw/README.md

 ## Contributing
 Contributions are certainly welcome!
 Please open an issue or submit a PR.
 If you find a use case that isn't supported yet, please search the open issues and open a new one if it doesn't exist.

+## Feedback & Suggestions
+Please use the GitHub discussions tab to provide feedback and suggestions.
+Thanks!

 ### Development & Technical Details
 Everything can be found in the [CONTRIBUTING.md](./CONTRIBUTING.md) file!